 If All Else Fails: Cold and Cough Remedies

 Sometimes cold season catches up to us whether we like it or not.
 Preventative measures like those described above aren’t always enough to ward off the nastiest of winter-weather pests.
 We gathered a number of all-natural do-it-yourself cold and cough remedies to help you get over the sniffles in a jiffy.
 Check out our homemade cough syrup using honey and onion juice.
-Surprisingly enough, this homemade cough syrup is rather palatable and mighty sweet once you add a bit of honey or sugar.

 Do you like this post?